-- A page where they can get some of your music for free in exchange for their email (if you want to create an email list to promote your stuff)
+A page where they can get some of your music free in exchange for their email (if you want to create an email list to promote your stuff);

-As for your profile picture, it should represent who you are and reflect the kind of music you play.
-For instance, if you are playing grunge, going with grainy and/or black and white images would be a complementary idea.
+Your Instagram profile picture should represent who you are and reflect the kind of music you play.
+For instance, if you are playing grunge, going with grainy or black and white images would be a complementary idea.
 And they don't have to be professional photos, although it would help.

 Let's take Blink 182's IG account as an example.
-Obviously, these pop-punk legends need no introduction, so their bio text contains only "Crappy Punk Rock since 1992,”, which puts their trademark humor on display.
-And then they link to Ticketmaster's website where you can buy tickets for their shows – plain, simple and effective.
+These pop-punk legends need no introduction, so their bio text contains only "Crappy Punk Rock since 1992," which puts their trademark humor on display.
+They then link to Ticketmaster's website, where you can buy tickets for their shows – plain, simple and effective.

 3. Craft Outstanding Visual Content

-This one should go without saying, because Instagram was conceived as a visual-based platform.
-While it used to be a platform for stills only, Instagram can now host a variety of media, including videos and GIFs.
-Your Instagram posts allow you to get really creative and showcase your work as well as to provide your audience with a behind-the-scenes look.
-And we're not just talking about backstage photos, but also images that will show your fans how you spend your time outside of music.
+This one should go without saying because Instagram is a visual-based platform.
+While it used to be a platform for stills only, Instagram can now host various media, including videos and GIFs.
+Your Instagram posts allow you to get creative and showcase your work, providing your audience with a behind-the-scenes look.
+And we're not just talking about backstage photos, but also images that will show your fans how you spend your time inside and outside music creation:

-This means you should include images from the tour bus, places you played on tour, interactions with fans or other musicians, as well as your time inside the studio – perhaps recording a new song or album.
-This will make your fans feel engaged and included - as if they are part of your journey.
+- Time inside the studio – perhaps recording a new song or album.
+In turn, it will make your fans feel engaged and included as if they are part of your journey.

-One of the better examples of how you should approach building an engaged Instagram following and your visuals, is Alter Bridge's IG account.
-Alter Bridge is a hard rock juggernaut from Orlando, Florida, yet they are pretty down to earth and open when it comes to their visual content.
+One of the better examples of how you should approach building an engaged Instagram following and memorable visuals is Alter Bridge's IG account.
+Alter Bridge is a hard rock juggernaut from Orlando, Florida, yet they are pretty down-to-earth and open regarding their visual content.

-It's simple yet effective because it keeps the fans hyped for new songs that are coming soon and offers to get an early glimpse into tentative song titles.
+It's simple yet effective because it keeps the fans excited for new songs coming soon and offers an early glimpse into tentative song titles.

 Hashtags remain the most popular tool for discovering new content and artists.
 Instagram's algorithm will recommend tags that your audience may be interested in based on the posts they've liked in the past.
 If it remains like that, hashtags are only going to become increasingly more relevant.